Guide to Work, Study, Travel and Living Abroad

 Procure Two Passports When Possible

-Most travelers in the know want to make sure they have two passports if possible—especially a passport from the E.U.
-It allows an American, Australian or Canadian citizen to work relatively hassle free in the E.U.
+Most travelers in the know want to make sure they have two passports if possible — especially a passport from the E.U.
+It allows an American, Australian, or Canadian citizen to work relatively hassle-free in the E.U.
 There are safety considerations as well.
-I have had an Irish passport as well as my U.S. passport for years.
-I’d rather travel with the Irish passport in Pakistan or Iraq than an American one.
+I have had an Irish passport and my US passport for years.
+I'd rather travel with an Irish passport in Pakistan or Iraq than an American one.
 In my case, the motivation was to teach in Europe.

-Once I’d received my K-8 teaching certificate, I spent seven years teaching in the U.S. But I’d traveled in Europe before and felt close to it.
+Once I'd received my K-8 teaching certificate, I spent seven years teaching in the U.S. But I'd traveled to Europe before and felt close to it.
 I decided to let my Irish background work for me.
-I requested the forms, did the paper chase and in 1980, got a letter from the Consulate General of Ireland in Chicago.
+I requested the forms, did the paper chase, and in 1980, got a letter from the Consulate General of Ireland in Chicago.

-“I wish to inform you that it has been granted.
+"I wish to inform you that it has been granted.
 The cost of Irish Citizenship is $12.50.
-Please let me have a cheque…” This was a bargain at half the price.
-I have lived, traveled and worked in Europe for almost 20 years now and consider that $12.50 to be one of my best investments.
+Please let me have a cheque…" This was a bargain at half the price.
+I have lived, traveled, and worked in Europe for almost 20 years.
+I consider that $12.50 is one of my best investments.
 I know many others would like to do the same.
 Is it possible?
 Yes, it is.
-I hope the following helps out others to realize the same possibilities.
+I hope the following helps others to realize the same possibilities.
 But I am not a lawyer nor an expert.
-The information comes from official U.S., Irish, U.K., Canadian and Australian websites as well as phone calls with embassies in Madrid.
-But you must check as well for the most current info which applies to your specific case.
+The information comes from official U.S., Irish, U.K., Canadian, and Australian websites and phone calls with embassies in Madrid.
+But you must also check for the most current information for your specific case.

 The process can be straightforward.
-But once one gets into more involved conditions of living overseas, only a professional or embassy can give you the info.
+But once one gets into more involved conditions of living overseas, only a professional or embassy can give you the reliable information.

 Q & A